bieuzl/bieuzl/README.md

 ## About me

-Currently studying Systems Analysis and Development at Faculdade Impacta and working as an educational consultant at the same institution.
-Proactivity, leadership, and operational experience are strong characteristics, always aiming for solid software development.
-Focused on backend engineering, databases, and creating practical real-world applications (SaaS) within the Java ecosystem.
+Currently, student of Systems Analysis and Development at Faculdade Impacta.
+Proactivity, communication, and leadership in academic and real-world projects are strong characteristics, always aiming for solid development.
+Active participation in challenges and creating practical applications, seeking to continuously improve skills in computing, backend engineering, and innovation.

 <div align="center">